 The administrators of these communities reserve the right to remove any inappropriate content, including but not limited to: threatening language, references to drugs or alcohol, offensive content, profanity, commercial advertisements/promotions, trademark or copyright violations, and political campaign activity.
 Violations of the student code of conduct that occur on ASU social sites may result in being referred to the Office of Student Rights and Responsibilities.

+Use common sense.
 Be respectful of other members of the online community.
+Enjoy yourself.

 Online social networks are a means of connection.
 Through online social networking individuals can develop their own identity, share memories, music, and photos with current friends, and create new relationships with other social networkers.
 Online social networks provide a wealth of opportunity for connection.
 Social online networks are more than a place of connection with peers.
 Online networking sites are regularly visited by people such as potential employers, predators, and law enforcement agencies.
 Online networkers must engage in networking cautiously, in an effort to protect themselves from negative consequences.
 Please consider the following if you are an online social networker.